 The federal government continues to hire.
 Search federal jobs and explore occupations and other related private sector entry level jobs.
 The government has thousands of federal job listings available now in hundreds of occupations.

 Don't be enticed by Postal Exam scams.
 You don't have to pay anyone to schedule or take a Postal Exam.
 To find out if there are job vacancies that you can apply for in your area go to our "Postal Jobs" page and follow the job links.
 You now apply online through the Postal Service for job vacancies.
-We do offer a study guide that is available from us or at your local book store.
-If you can't afford our study guide visit your local library's reference section.
-Just make sure they have the 6th edition that covers the updated 473 exams.
+We do publish a study guide, the 7th edition of Post Office Jobs, that is available from Amazon.com or at your local book store.
+If you can't afford our study guide, it costs less than $20 on Amazon.com, visit your local library's reference section to check it out.